NUCLEAR MEDICINE PHYSICIAN

 Clinical activities will include the participation in all aspects of therapeutic and diagnostic nuclear medicine including cardiac stress testing.

 The successful candidate will be a full-time member of the Department of Medical Imaging and will be expected to contribute to the academic mission of the Faculty and Department.
 The successful candidate should also have interest in undergraduate and post-graduate teaching in nuclear medicine.
 The members of the department pool fee-for-service billings according to the Ministry of Health and Long-Term Care Schedule of Benefits.
 We participate in an academic alternate funding plan.
-McMaster University has a benefit program for Full Time Faculty.
-The Division of Nuclear Medicine is committed to the fair and equitable distribution of work assignments.
+McMaster University has a benefit program for Geographic Full Time Faculty.
+The Department of Nuclear Medicine is committed to the fair and equitable distribution of work assignments.

 Dr. Chris Marriott, Ph.D., M.D., FRCPC